Finding the best mattress for back pain takes a bit of research..

 Simba Hybrid Original Mattress (£819)

-The Simba Sleep is another medium/firm mattress, but it also uses a layer of mini springs and a layer of larger springs.
+The Simba Sleep Hybrid Original is another medium/firm mattress, but it also uses a layer of mini springs and a layer of larger springs.
 That’s why it’s known as a hybrid mattress.

-It originally came with springs which were miniscule in comparison to the large pocket springs you might be used to on a mattress.
-However, they redesigned their range and came up with a mattress with both larger and smaller springs (The Simba Hybrid Original) and a mattress which just has small springs (The Simba Hybrid Essential).
-In the case of the Simba Hybrid Essential, the idea is that the foam layers give you support whilst the mini springs add comfort.
+It comes with springs which are miniscule in comparison to the large pocket springs you might be used to on a mattress.
+The idea is that the foam layers give you support whilst the mini springs add comfort.

 The entire Simba range comes with a 200 night trial period.
-Over the years, it has been 100 nights and 365 nights but they seem to have settled somewher in the middle.
-I see 200 as being perfectly generous engouh as it allows you to try it out in summer and winter.
+Over the years, it has been 100 nights and 365 nights but they seem to have settled somewhere in the middle.
+I see 200 as being perfectly generous enough as it allows you to try it out in summer and winter.
 The warranty length is 10 years.
 That is on a par with similarly priced foam mattresses but slightly more than you can expect to get with a pocket sprung mattress of this price.
-It’s a hugely popular mattress which has had lots of positive reviews and the brand scores 4.5/5 on TrustPilot.
+It’s a hugely popular mattress that has had lots of positive reviews.
+The brand scores 4.5/5 on TrustPilot.

 The Ergoflex 5G memory foam mattress is worth a mention on this guide as it is recommended by The Back Doctor.
 The trial period is only 30 days.
 However, that does give you a few weeks to see if it’s right for you and you can return it for a refund.
 Some rival brands will only let you swap your mattress for another one.
 The warranty length is 10 years.
 That was unusually long a few years ago but has become relatively standard on foam mattresses around this price.
 Reviews on TrustPilot are outstanding at the time of writing.
 The score of 4.8/5 puts it right at the top, ahead of several more famous brands.